czhu12/react-importer/README.md

 - `isReadOnly?: boolean` - Whether the column can be edited
 - `validators?: ImporterValidatorDefinition[]` - Array of validation rules
 - `transformers?: ImporterTransformerDefinition[]` - Array of data transformation rules
-- `importerInformation?:` - String that provides the user with information about the requirements for this column
+- `guidelines?:` - String that provides the user with information about the requirements for this column

 ##### ImporterState